-It’s strange but, when it comes to sidekicks in comics, Robin is still the benchmark by which all others are judged.
+It’s strange but, when it comes to sidekicks in the comics, Batman’s sidekick, Robin, is still the benchmark by which all others are judged.

 Robin is the man!

 Dick Grayson was the first Robin, and for many, he was the best.

 His gymnastic skills, quick wit and determination made him cool.
 He held his own with the grown-ups and was a founding member of the Teen Titans.